First things first, this guide is for everyone who loves good old-fashioned, traditional cruising.

-Going on any kind of cruise holiday is great (we shouldn’t have to tell you that!); it doesn’t matter what kind of ship you pick you’ll have a good time but if you’re planning on going on or are a big fan of mega-ships then this article probably isn’t for you so we’d recommend you stop reading now.
+Going on any kind of cruise holiday is great (we shouldn’t have to tell you that) and it doesn’t matter what kind of ship you pick, you’ll have a good time but if you’re planning on going on a mega-ship then there are probably more suitable articles for you elsewhere on our site (head straight to our guides on Royal Caribbean for good measure).

 We’ll be covering several different aspects of traditional cruising with you from how to spot it right through to who offers it but the first question we wanted to answer was…